sdurz/ubot/README.md

 type Handler func(context.Context, *Bot, O) (bool, error)
 ```

-Matcher(s) can be reused and composed, _uBot_ provides quite a few boolean operators that help to compose simpler matchers.
+`Matcher`(s) can be reused and composed, *uBot* provides quite a few boolean operators that help to compose simpler matchers.

 ## Typed and untyped data

-Ubot try to avoid strict type as much as possible, there are two exceptions to this:
+*uBot* try to avoid strict type as much as possible, there are two exceptions to this:

-* ubot.User
+* `ubot.User`
-* ubot.UploadFile
+* `ubot.UploadFile`

 ### ubot.User

-ubot.User defines a Telegram Bot API [User](https://core.telegram.org/bots/api#user).
+`ubot.User` defines a Telegram Bot API [User](https://core.telegram.org/bots/api#user).

 User information is retrieved upon bot startup and stored on the bot instance.
 For consistency every method that returns a [User](https://core.telegram.org/bots/api#user) object will return a ubot.User too.

 ### ubot.UploadFile

-Every method used to send media or files accepts an ubot.InputFile as the media parameter.
+Every method used to send media or files accepts an `ubot.InputFile` as the media parameter.

 The API itself is very elastic in the way in accepts media data, see [Sending files](https://core.telegram.org/bots/api#sending-files) for more information. ubot.UploadFile comes in handy when you need to post the file using multipart/form-data (ie. when you need to include binary data within your payload):